stevegbrooks/CourtDocketProject/README.md

 ## Dependencies

-The `DocketScraper.R` package uses RSelenium and Docker, neither of which have straightforward downloads/installation.
+The `DocketScraper.R` package depends on RSelenium and Docker.

 Selenium is a set of programming tools, a framework, that allows you to automate web browser actions.